psycopg/psycopg/docs/basic/from_pg2.rst

 server-side parameters adaptation, but also to consider performance, flexibility, ease of customization.

-The behaviour with builtin data should be as expected; if you have customised the way to adapt data, or you have your own extension types, you should look at the new objects involved in adaptation.
+The default behaviour with builtin data should be :ref:`what you would expect
+<types-adaptation>`.
+If you have customised the way to adapt data, or if you
+are managing your own extension types, you should look at the :ref:`new adaptation system <adaptation>`.

 .. seealso::